lingtalfi/Kit_PicassoWidget/README.md

 History Log
 =============

+- 1.29.0 -- 2019-07-24

+    - update VariableDescriptionDocWriterUtil now insert the image name before the screenshots

 - 1.28.1 -- 2019-07-18

     - update docTools documentation, add links to source code for classes and methods